-Unless you’ve been boycotting all Social Media this week (the #DeleteFacebook movement gave it an admirable attempt), you’ll know that Facebook CEO Mark Zuckerberg has been in front of Congress to give his testimony in the wake of the Cambridge Analytica scandal.
+Unless you’ve been boycotting all Social Media this week (the #DeleteFacebook movement gave it an admirable attempt), you’ll know that Mark Zuckerberg’s testimony has taken place, in the wake of the Cambridge Analytica scandal.

 It was an odd mix of misleading answers, confused glances, endless awkward silences, and monotonous questions, which Google could have answered in minutes.